-Our love for bats extends beyond the high school and youth space into T-ball.
+As part of our best youth baseball bats discussions, our love for bats extends into T-ball, too.
 Here we document some of the 2017 T-ball bats.
 As well, we give advice on where to look and what to look for in a T-ball bat.
 In short, we like full composite t-ball bats with a good range of lengths in the drop 13 range.
 A discount price is also helpful.
-That makes the 2017 Combat MAXUM T-ball bat in 2017 our favorite.
-Count the following as our 2017 T-Ball Bat Review.
+That makes the 2017 Combat MAXUM T-ball bat the 2017 favorite.
+That said, the Axe shaped handle on the AXE hero is one of our favorites too.
+In other words, you have some good, cheap, options, Count the following as our 2017 T-Ball Bat Review.

 2017 T-Ball Bat Options